gpdowney/lightweightLSAT/pages/game/rules.md

 ### Push-In

-If P is not in a group, then Q must be.
+If P is not in a group, then question must be.

-At least one of P or Q, or both, must be included.
+At least one of P or question, or both, must be included.

 ![Push Drawing][11]